fqiang/ReverseDiffTape.jl/README.md

 end
 ```

-#Future works
+#Future work
-- At this time, only supports unary and binary operator types, <em>ie.<em> +, -, *, /, ^, sin, cos.
-But it can be easily extended to support more operation types.
+- At this time, only supports unary and binary operator types, <em>i.e.</em>, +, -, *, /, ^, sin, cos.
+Later the packages will be extended to support more operation types.
-- Julia's multiple dispatch idea can be applied to make the code more structured and extensible. <em>ie.<em> by dispatching the operator symbol as types.
+- Julia's multiple dispatch idea can be applied to make the code more structured and extensible. <em>i.e.</em>, by dispatching the operator symbol as types.

-#Reference:
+#References:
-RM Gower and MP Mello.
-“A new framework for the computation of Hes- sians”.
-In: Optimization Methods and Software 27.2 (2012), pp. 251–273. [paper](http://www.ime.unicamp.br/rel_pesq/2010/rp16-10.html)
+R.M.
+Gower and M.P.
+Mello.
+"A new framework for the computation of Hessians", Optimization Methods and Software 27-2, pp. 251–273, 2012. [paper](http://www.ime.unicamp.br/rel_pesq/2010/rp16-10.html)